SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

 <!--To analyze your own data with this pipeline, a few variables have to be configured in `config_diabetes.ini`, (or your own configuration file, by editing the 1st line: `config_fn = 'config_diabetes.ini'` of the code cell under `Define filename of configuration and read configuration`).-->

 EHR-derived datasets are generally a mix of continuous and categorical variables, both of which may contain missing values.
 Our code is designed for converting categorical variables into numerical ones using [label encoding] (https://towardsdatascience.com/categorical-encoding-using-label-encoding-and-one-hot-encoder-911ef77fb5bd).
-XXXXXX
+These variables, as well as other necessary operations that need to be carried out before our methodology is applied, need to be specified in the config.ini file.
+A sample file for the example readmission dataset is provided in the repo.
+More details are provided in the summary of the various analysis steps below.

 ## Applying the code
 * Download the code using the download button or the command: